 (iii) you find yourself in the presence of a writer whose characterisation is outstanding, together with her descriptions of nature and wit;

-(iv) you discover that her prose teems with outstanding, timeless epigrams (“A sense of contributing to form the world’s opinion makes conversation particularly cheerful”).
-Here is wisdom without end.
+(iv) you discover that her prose teems with timeless epigrams (“A sense of contributing to form the world’s opinion makes conversation particularly cheerful”).
+You can feast on this wisdom at my post Middlemarch is the book for #coronavirus: 25 epigrams;

-Given the scale of Middlemarch, I have decided to write a couple of linked blogs to lay out some of the wonderful quotations I noted down.
-This, the first, explores 26 quotes on gender and relationships.
-Comments welcome!
+Given the scale of Middlemarch, I have decided to write a couple of linked blogs.
+This, the first, explores 26 quotes on gender and relationships:

 - A man’s mind – what there is of it – has always the advantage of being masculine,- as the smallest birch-tree is of a higher kind than the most soaring palm,- and even his ignorance is of a sounder quality.